Popular Subject Areas

 - You will be participating in an intensive Spanish Language month-long program before the beginning of your semester program.

 - All students participating in the Courses with Locals program must enroll in and complete at least one course with Argentine students.
-You have the option of taking up to five classes from the regular course listing at the Universidad de Belgrano.
+You have the option of taking up to 4 classes from the regular course listing at the Universidad de Belgrano.
 You can also select courses with international students from the Latin American Studies course listing.

 - The courses listed under "International Students" are with international students from the Latin American Studies program.